adamgundry/uom-plugin/README.md

-# Units of measure as a GHC typechecker plugin
+# Units of measure as a GHC type-checker plugin

+:warning: This library is experimental, and may lead to unexpected type-checking failures or even type soundness bugs.

-The `uom-plugin` library adds support for units of measure to GHC as a type-checker plugin.
-See [Data.UnitsOfMeasure.Tutorial](https://github.com/adamgundry/uom-plugin/blob/master/uom-plugin/src/Data/UnitsOfMeasure/Tutorial.hs) for an introduction to the library, and [the accompanying paper](http://adam.gundry.co.uk/pub/typechecker-plugins/) for more background.
-An example of a package that uses the library is given in [uom-plugin-examples](uom-plugin-examples).
+The `uom-plugin` library adds support for units of measure as a GHC type-checker plugin.
+See [Data.UnitsOfMeasure.Tutorial](https://hackage.haskell.org/package/uom-plugin/docs/Data-UnitsOfMeasure-Tutorial.html) for an introduction to the library, and [the accompanying paper](http://adam.gundry.co.uk/pub/typechecker-plugins/) for more background.
+An example of a package that uses the library is given in [uom-plugin-examples](https://github.com/adamgundry/uom-plugin/tree/master/uom-plugin-examples).

 The latest version of the library is tested with GHC 9.0 to 9.4.
 Older versions of `uom-plugin` (0.3 and earlier) work with the GHC 7.10, 8.0 and 8.2 series.
 There are no versions supporting GHC 8.4 to 8.10 ([#43][i43]).
 Running `cabal haddock` on this library requires GHC 9.4 (see [#66][i66]).

 [i43]: https://github.com/adamgundry/uom-plugin/issues/43
 [i66]: https://github.com/adamgundry/uom-plugin/issues/66

-:warning: This library is experimental, and may lead to unexpected type-checking failures or even type soundness bugs.

 ## Installation